go101/go101/pages/generics/666-generic-instantiations-and-type-argument-inferences.md

 A generic function (type) is instantiated by substituting a type argument list for the type parameter list of its declaration (specification).
 The lengths of the (full) type argument list is the same as the type parameter list.
-Each type argument is passed to the corresponding type parameter.
+Each type argument corresponds a type parameter and is passed to that type parameter.
+Assume the constraint of the corresponding type parameter of a type argument is `C`, then the type argument must be

-A type argument must be a non-interface type or a basic interface type and it is valid only if it satisfies (implements) the constraint of its corresponding type parameter.
+* either an ordinary type (a non-interface type or a basic interface type) which [satisfies][satisfies] (but is not required to implement) `C`;
+* or a type parameter which [implements] `C` if the instantiation is within a containing generic function declaration or type specification.
+  The type parameter is declared by the containing generic function declaration or type specification.

+[satisfies]: 555-type-constraints-and-parameters.md#implementation-vs-satisfaction
+[implements]: 555-type-constraints-and-parameters.md#type-sets-and-implementations

 Instantiated functions are non-generic functions.
 Instantiated types are named ordinary value types.